SAVING RURAL HOSPITALS

 Small rural hospitals are struggling to survive.
 The majority of small rural hospitals are losing money delivering patient services.
 More than 130 rural hospitals have closed in the past decade, and most of these were small rural hospitals.
 In most cases, the closure of the hospital resulted in the loss of both the emergency department and other outpatient services, and residents of the community must now travel much farther when they have an emergency or need other healthcare services.
 This increases the risk of death or disability when accidents or serious medical conditions occur, but it also increases the risk of health problems going undiagnosed or inadequately treated due to lack of access to care.

-More than 800 rural hospitals — 40% of all rural hospitals in the country —- are at risk of closing in the near future.
+Nearly 900 rural hospitals — over 40% of all rural hospitals in the country —- are at risk of closing in the near future.
 Most of these are small rural hospitals that provide not only emergency care, inpatient care, and outpatient services, but also primary care, rehabilitation, and long-term care services for their communities.
 Moreover, most of the hospitals are located in isolated communities where loss of the hospital could severely limit access to health care services.
 More than 30 million people could be directly harmed if these hospitals close, and people in all parts of the country could be affected through the impacts on workers in agriculture and other industries.

 Rural Hospitals at Immediate or High Risk of Closure